Maureen220/Election_Analysis/README.md

         *Charles Casper Stockham received 23.0% (85,213 total votes) *Diana DeGette received 73.8% (272,892 total votes) *Raymon Anthony Doane received 3.1% (11,606 total votes) -The winner of the election was Diana DeGette by a landslide percentage of 73.8% and total votes of 272,892.
-Her win was largely due to Denver county's turnout and voting pattern.
+    -DeGette's win was largely due to Denver county's turnout and voting pattern.

 ## **Election-Audit Summary**